Maslow's Hierarchy of Career Needs

 As you go deeper in your specialty, it’s important to hone those skills and show that you can do that job well.
-If you can do that, abundant opportunities will open-up because you now have a record of success with a rare valuable skill.
-There’s never a lack of demand for someone with a proven track record in a rare and valuable skill.
+If you can do that, abundant opportunities will open-up because there’s never a lack of demand for someone with a proven track record in a rare and valuable skill.

 Once you get to this position, you have the opportunity to again move up in the pyramid.
 Unfortunately, I think many of us stay at this level.
 It’s comfortable - we’re good at our job and we’re probably making pretty good money.
 I don’t think that you need to move up immediately - there’s value in earning money and giving yourself a solid financial base, but the option is now there.